-Involvement Process Impact on LCAP units, community members, county programs, community organizations and Stockton Unified School District worked extensively with San Joaquin County Office of Education (SJCOE) to further streamline and consolidate content of the 2016-2017 LCAP and Annual Update.
-First, the SUSD LCAP web page was updated to include dates for this year's Starting in October 2015, district LCAP staff started meeting with SJCOEs LAP Team taking the 2015-16 LCAP's eight (8) goals and their associated actions/services to reduce the number of goals.
+Involvement Process Impact on LCAP Stockton Unified School District worked extensively with San Joaquin County Office of Education (SJCOE) to further streamline and consolidate content of the 2016-2017 LCAP and Annual Update.
+First, the SUSD LCAP web page was updated to include dates for this year's events and planning and information about development of the plan.
+Stories Starting in October 2015, district LCAP staff started meeting with SJCOEs LAP Team taking the 2015-16 LCAP's eight (8) goals and their associated actions/services to reduce the number of goals.
 The process consisted of were included in the district's bi-monthly parent newsletter, SUSD Connects, and on the home page of the SUSD website, which since February 1 has received more than 750,000 hits.
 The district also published stories about LCAP planning in Joaquin Magazine, the community's bilingual Spanish/English monthly magazine.